williato/MCW-Serverless-architecture/Hands-on-lab/HOL step-by-step - Serverless architecture.md

     ![In the TollBoothMonitor blade, in the pane under Investigate, Live Metrics Stream is selected. ](media/live-metrics-link.png 'TollBoothMonitor blade')

-3. In Visual Studio Code close any open project and open the `UploadImages` folder.
+3. In Visual Studio Code close any open project and open the `UploadImages` folder you cloned as part of this repository.

 4. Open a new Terminal in Visual Studio Code by selecting **Terminal** in the menu and **New Terminal**.